danielaparker/jsoncons/README.md

 Compared to other JSON libraries, jsoncons has been designed to handle very large JSON texts.
 At its heart are SAX-style parsers and serializers.
 It supports reading an entire JSON text in memory in a variant-like structure.
 But it also supports efficient access to the underlying data using StAX-style pull parsing and push serializing.
-And it supports incremental parsing into a user's preferred form, using information about user types provided by specializations of [json_type_traits](doc/ref/corelib/json_type_traits.md).
+And it supports incremental parsing into a user's preferred types, using information about user types provided by specializations of [reflection traits](doc/ref/corelib/reflect.md).

 The [jsoncons data model](doc/ref/corelib/data-model.md) supports the familiar JSON types - nulls, booleans, numbers, strings, arrays, objects - plus byte strings.
 In addition, jsoncons